-I felt like an exotic Asian dish and I found this Far East chicken and cashew curry with jasmine rice recipe.
-Now this is not one of those heavy curries with loads of sauce.
-It had just enough to coat the chicken, while still giving it the flavour with a hint of fiery spice.
+I felt like an exotic Asian dish and I found this Far East recipe.
+Now, this is not one of those heavy curries with loads of sauce, it has just enough to coat the chicken, while still giving it the flavour with a hint of fiery spice.

 Prep Time: 30 mins

 5 cm piece fresh root ginger, peeled and finely chopped

 150 g cashew nuts, soaked in a small bowl of water

 2 tbsp vegetable oil

 600g boneless skinless chicken breasts, cut into strips

 1 tbsp fish sauce